VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 We identified a number of locations in the **PricedOrderViewModelGenerator** class where we could optimize the code.
-Previously, the system made two calls to the SQL Azure instance when this class handled an order being placed or expired, now the system only makes a single call.
+Previously, the system made two calls to the SQL Database instance when this class handled an order being placed or expired; now the system only makes a single call.

 # Impact on testing